Ben & Jerry's: Sale of company to Unilever

 In April 2000, Ben & Jerry's sold itself to British multinational food giant Unilever for $326 million ($607 million in 2025 accounting for inflation).
 In the acquisition agreement, Unilever agreed to carry on the company's tradition of engaging "in these critical, global economic and social missions".
 Following the acquisition, both founders remained employed at the company, though not in a position of operational or managerial responsibility, though Cohen remained on the governing board of directors.

+In 2003, the company shut down the factory in North Springfield and the distribution facility in Bellows Falls to focus on expanding the facility in Saint Albans.

 In 2010, Jostein Solheim, a Unilever executive from Norway, was appointed CEO.
 In 2018, Matthew McCarthy, previously a Unilever executive, was appointed CEO, replacing Solheim.

 In 2019, Ben & Jerry's had production facilities in Saint Albans, Vermont; Waterbury, Vermont; Hellendoorn, Netherlands; and Be'er Tuvia, Israel.
 The Israeli facility was sold to its local licensee in June 2022.

 On May 15, 2023, the company announced Dave Stever as the new CEO after the preceding CEO, Matthew McCarthy, retired from the company.

 On March 18, 2025, the company stated in a court filing that Unilever had unlawfully removed Stever as CEO in retaliation for social and political activism.

+On July 10, 2025, the company announced Jochanan Senf as the new CEO.